 Students are encouraged to cultivate opportunities for teaching, performing and scholarship.
 We wish to work with you to find a balance between these commitments and the requirements of your class schedule.
 Please consider thoughtfully any additional commitments (teaching private lessons, professional playing, substitute teaching, conference presentations, excessive elective courses, etc.) that you engage in as they may interfere with your work on campus and in some cases can elongate your degree program.
 Choose these outside commitments carefully and weigh their impact on your program.
 These outside commitments are important but not if they interfere with your success in the program.
-In general and above all, you must abide by the University attendance requirements, as stipulated in the CWRU Graduate Handbook and according to the attendance policies of individual instructors.
-If you have out-of-town engagements, you must clear these at the beginning of the semester (for HPP, at the end of the previous semester) with your program advisor, prospective instructors, and the faculty member you are assisting.
+In general, and above all, you must abide by the University attendance requirements, as stipulated in the CWRU Graduate Handbook and according to the attendance policies of individual instructors.
+If you have out-of-town engagements, you must clear these at the beginning of the semester with your program advisor, prospective instructors, and the faculty member you are assisting.
+HPP students should also request permission from the HPP committee for absences due to outof-town performances before accepting any engagements: if such engagements conflict with or adversely impact scheduled department performances, permission will only be granted in exceptional circumstances.
+(For planning purposes - e.g. special projects that might take place at a weekend - it is also helpful for HPP students to notify the HPP Committee of any planned absences for any purpose, whether or not they conflict with classes or scheduled performances).